Here’s how to cook a moist turkey for Thanksgiving!

 Along with your oven (obviously!), here are the tools you’ll need to roast a turkey:

 - A roasting pan.
 I am now a loyal user of disposable aluminum roasting pans!
 I actually got rid of my big, clunky roasting pan.
 I only used it for Thanksgiving and Christmas and it was VERY hard to clean.
-You can brine your turkey right in the aluminum pan, and best of all, you don’t have to clean it.
-You also don’t have to store a huge roasting pan, either!

 - A meat thermometer.
 Don’t rely on the little pop-up plastic one that comes already in your frozen turkey.
 It’s not reliable.
-I absolutely LOVE my Thermapen Mk4 Instant Read Digital Meat Thermometer.
+I absolutely LOVE my Thermapen ONE Instant Read Digital Meat Thermometer.
 (I use it mainly for grilling, but it’s perfect for testing your turkey as well.)
 It’s the most accurate way to tell when your turkey is done.

 - Aluminum Foil.
 You need foil on hand to cover the turkey in the last several minutes of roasting (see below).
 Once it comes out of the oven, be sure to keep the turkey covered with the foil before carving.
 I like Reynolds Wrap Heavy Duty Aluminum Foil.